Perfluoroalkyl Substances (PFAS)Perfluoroalkyl Substances (PFAS) are also referred to as Perfluorochemicals (PFCs)

 - Perfluoroalkyl Substances (PFAS) and Health (PDF)

-- About Perfluoroalkyl Substances (PFAS) in Drinking Water: For Health Professionals
+- About Perfluoroalkyl Substances (PFAS) in Drinking Water: For Health Professionals (PDF)

 Information to help answer questions patients may bring to a visit.

 PFAS and Home Treatment of WaterUntil their wells are tested, residents who have concerns about their health can take steps to reduce their potential exposure to PFAS.
 Filters containing activated carbon or reverse osmosis membranes have been shown to be effective at removing PFAS from water supplies.
 Other types of common water treatment systems, such as water softeners, are not likely to remove PFAS.
 Boiling water will not remove PFAS.

 The evaluation below was finalized by MPCA, MDH and West Central Environmental Consulting in September 2016.
 This evaluation provides information about an inexpensive, easily installed, point -of-use carbon filter option for filtering drinking water at a sink faucet.

 The activated carbon and reverse osmosis treatment technologies described in the following reports are expected to perform as described.
 At this point, Minnesota Department of Health has not evaluated other technologies for PFAS removal.
 You should contact a water treatment specialist to make sure the filter model you choose meets your needs.

 - MDH Evaluation of Point-of-Use Water Treatment Devices for Perfluorochemical Removal Final Report - Summary (PDF) - July 2008, Final Report: Summary

 - Performance Evaluation: Removal of Perfluorochemicals (PFC's) with Point-of-Use (POU) Water Treatment Devices (PDF) - May 2008, Final Report

 For more information, visit Water Treatment Using Carbon Filters: GAC Filter Information.